Most popular genres

 The story is also full of personal dramas and difficult decisions - they all risked their lives during the preparations and the escape itself.
 And from the beginning until the very end we are kept in the dark - will the daring escape actually work?
 The film is based on facts: the "great escape" from the camp Stalag Luft III near Sagan in Poland.
 This is the first film on which later directors modelled their productions about prison escapes - based on the memoirs of the survivors of Stalag Luft III they described every detail of the plan and all the uneasy preparations they had to deal with.
 Even though it is based on the real events and almost 3 hours of running time it keeps viewer involved all the time.
 Also the cast is packed with great actors - from Steve McQueen to Richard Attenborough - that knew how to build their characters in realistic way.

-add comment
+best movies add a comment

 Comment below